sauravdwivedi/SpringBoot/README.md

 Start by

-> Download and extract zip application.
+> Download and extract zip application

 > Open Terminal